 The official React documentation is one of the best sources of content when it comes to learning React.
-The React documentation is updated with every change to the library, which means that everything you read on the site should reflect the latest version of React.
+The React documentation is updated with every change to the library.
+This means that everything you read on the site should reflect the latest version of React.

-The React documentation was written by the core React team and a community of passionate React developers, and so it is well regarded as a high-quality source of content.
+The React documentation was written by the core React team and a community of passionate React developers.
+It is well regarded as a high-quality source of content.

-In addition, because the documentation was written by the React team, there are no commercial interests you have to worry about—the documentation was written solely to help people better understand React.
+Bcause the documentation was written by the React team, there are no commercial interests you have to worry about.
+The documentation was written solely to help people better understand React.
 You can find the official React documentation here.

 Here are a few of the top tutorials and guides out there for React: